SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

 Skill - C2
 Ex attack - C3
 Actionable state - being able to shoot or charge
+Kill reward - the amount of bullets spirits, and EX attacks that are sent

 (This patch is a work in progress.
 More changes will be added in the future.)

 Reimu:
- - Shot damage has been decreased
+ - Shot damage is decreased
- - C1 damage has been increased
+ - C1 damage is increased
- - Skill requires more meter to use and the range of erasing bullets has been decreased
+ - Skill requires more meter to use and the range of erasing bullets is decreased
- - Ex bullet speed/acceleration has decreased and higher level's bullet size has been reduced
+ - Ex bullet speed/acceleration has decreased and higher level's bullet size is reduced
- - Spell card bullet speed and acceleration has been decreased
+ - Spell card bullet speed and acceleration is decreased

 Marisa:
- - C1 damage has been increased
+ - C1 damage is increased
- - Spell Card bullet speed has been decreased
+ - Spell Card bullet speed is decreased

 Sanae:
- - Damage has been increased and she shoots during C1
+ - Damage is increased and she shoots during C1
  - Ex attack covers more of the screen at higher levels

 Ran:
  - Non-spell fires more bullets
  - Chen always despawns with Ran when a spell card is timed out
- - Vs mode stage has been changed to Youkai Mountain River
+ - Vs mode stage is changed to Youkai Mountain River

 Aunn:
- - Overall shot damage has been increased
+ - Overall shot damage is increased
  - C1/Skill have piercing shots
  - Spell card bullets have increased speed/density and cannot be erased
  - Spell card lasers are longer and travel at sharper angle